-A fault occurring in the WHEA Error Reporting or an internal bug dealing with certain parameters causes this error.
+A fault occurring in the WHEA Error Reporting or an internal bug dealing with certain parameters causes 0x122 error.

 You’re just 3 steps away from automatically fixing this problem….
 Estimated Download Time: 10 Seconds